nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![](images/customTimer60sec.JPG)

 ### Starting a stopwatch: `start stopwatch`
-Start a stopwatch to track how long you've been studying.
+Not sure how long you'll need to complete your academic tasks?
+You can start a stopwatch to keep track of how long you've been studying.
-- Stopwatch tracks time elapsed and prints time elapsed.
+- Stopwatch tracks and prints time elapsed.

 Format: `start stopwatch`